Good & Evil

 Most entities in the dark hierarchy (there are exceptions) cannot handle positive energies, and can work only with those of hate, fear, anger and so on.
 Since this is not always a viable option, they tend to encourage a mechanism that facilitates the transformation of positive energies into negative ones, by channeling those energies through a body that is undergoing great fear, pain or desperation.
 We are referring to the age old practice of the blood sacrifice.
 Such practices have been and are still used in rituals of many decadent religions, and in modern black lodges, to feed energy into the dark hierarchy.
 In ancient times where brutality and war were ubiquitous, and a group or nation could expect to be invaded and pillaged at any time, priests and shamans of various traditions used such techniques to create energy banks that could be used as spiritual weapons of war, and to protect their ‘sacred’ places.
 The energies of such banks were then released and directed through rituals.
 Indeed rituals are the keys to working with most such banks, whether of positive or negative energies.
 For example, the Catholic or Protestant priest has little idea of the powerful energies they invoke and channel into their environment as they go through their routine machinations at the altar.
 In this case these pre-programmed energies emanate via the eucharist, the higher bodies of the priest and attendants, and the lighted candles.

 While the above situation is the norm, there are also many instances of energy input from vastly higher levels on to the earth.
 Certain revivals within the evangelical movement are of this nature.
 Again, as per the law of opposite expression, such energy input spreads out across the spectrum and becomes available to both hierarchies.
 For example the great influx of positive energy on to the earth during the incarnation of the Christ had to be balanced by an equal input to the dark side, which resulted in an accelerated manifestation of evil under the Roman Empire.
-Not doing so would have seriously twisted the energy balance of the earth, creating a very dangerous condition.
 In the Hindu Puranas there is the story of the deity Agni (Fire) who lost his brilliance and was directed by the Creator to consume the Khandava forest with all its creatures (it is mentioned that elephants alone numbered a hundred thousand).
 This was intended to balance out a gross oversupply of positive energies from a multitude of sacrificial oblations Agni received from kings, priests and sages.
 Equivalent to a very massive blood sacrifice, the Khandava directive is helped into fruition by the supportive action of Arjuna and Krishna who literally fight the gods who try to protect the forest - Krishna being an incarnation of Vishnu!

 We will close with a final, but very important statement.
 While it is true that the law of opposite expression requires both good and evil to coexist, the law does not require that an equal number of souls be aligned under each.
 That is why no effort should be spared in helping those who are wandering aimlessly, and to help them choose the light in this great battle for souls.
 You, dear reader, by virtue of being here on the earth, MUST choose a side.
 For nothing could be more serious than your choice.
 Complacency is not an option that is given to you.